 Mushroom farmer in Delhi buys 10 plane tickets; Allows migrant workers fly back home in Bihar

 New Delhi, May 28: A farmer in Delhi has sent 10 of his workers home on a flight to their home state Bihar on Thursday.
-Pappan Gehlot, a mushroom farmer, paid for their flight tickets as the migrant workers had showed their loyalty for him for the last 20 years.
+Pappan Gehlot, a mushroom farmer, paid for their flight tickets as the migrant workers had shown their loyalty for him for the last 20 years.

 Speaking to a news organisation, Niranjan Gehlot, Pappan's brother said, "We tried to book trains tickets but were unable to do it.
 Then we thought these people have been working with us for over 20 years, their journey should be safe.
 So we got them medically examined and arranged flight tickets for them."